microsoft/webvalidate/README.md

   - log 200 and 300 results as well as errors
   - default `false`
     - LogFormat.Json default: `true`
-- --max-concurrent int
-  - `Deprecated in 2.0`
-- --summary-minutes
-  - `Deprecated in 2.0`

 ## Running as part of an CI-CD pipeline